juju/docs/src/en/commands.md

    **Details:**

-   Create or define a storage pool.

-   Pools are a mechanism for administrators to define sources of storage that they will use to satisfy service storage requirements.
+   Pools are a mechanism for administrators to define sources of storage that they will use to satisfy application storage requirements.

-   A single pool might be used for storage from units of many different services - it is a resource from which different stores may be drawn.
+   A single pool might be used for storage from units of many different applications - it is a resource from which different stores may be drawn.

    A pool describes provider-specific parameters for creating storage,